2026 United States gubernatorial elections: Arizona

 Governor Katie Hobbs, a Democrat, was elected in 2022 with 50.3% of the vote.
-Starting with this election cycle, gubernatorial candidates will be required to nominate a running mate for the newly-established office of Lieutenant Governor.
-Hobbs is running for re-election to a second term.
-Secretary of State Adrian Fontes was considering a primary challenge, but later declined to run.
+Starting with this election cycle, gubernatorial candidates will be required to nominate a running mate for the newly established office of Lieutenant Governor.
+Hobbs is running for re-election to a second term and is the nominee, as no other candidates successfully filed for the Democratic primary.

-U.S. Representative from Arizona's 5th congressional district Andy Biggs and former Arizona Board of Regents member Karrin Taylor Robson have announced their candidacies for the Republican nomination; President Donald Trump has endorsed both candidates.
-Also running for the Republican nomination is U.S. Representative for Arizona's 1st congressional district David Schweikert.
-State Treasurer Kimberly Yee had also expressed interest in mounting a campaign, but instead announced she would run for state superintendent.
+U.S. Representative from Arizona's 5th congressional district Andy Biggs defeated U.S. Representative from Arizona's 1st congressional district David Schweikert, as well as business owner Ken Miceli and concrete plumbing contractor Scott Neely with 74% of the vote in the Republican primary.

+Healthcare entrepreneur Hugh Lytle and Teri Hourihan are running in the No Labels/Arizona Independent Party primary.
+Former Democratic state representative Leezah Sun has announced a campaign as an independent, but will not appear on the ballot.

+This will be the first gubernatorial election in which a candidate is required to select a running mate, following the passage of Proposition 131 in the 2022 elections.

 Arkansas

 Governor Sarah Huckabee Sanders, a Republican, was elected in 2022 with 63.1% of the vote.
-She is running for re-election to a second term.
+She is seeking re-election to a second term and ran unopposed for the Republican nomination.

-Democratic state senator Fredrick Love has announced a campaign for the Democratic nomination.
+State senator Fredrick Love defeated former Walmart executive Supha Xayprasith Mays in the Democratic primary on March 3, 2026.

+Farmer Colt Shelby is running in the general election as a Libertarian.

 California

 Democratic Governor Gavin Newsom was re-elected in 2022 with 59.2% of the vote.
 He is term-limited by the California Constitution in 2026, and cannot seek re-election to a third term.
+More than sixty candidates appeared on the June 2026 primary ballot.
+Democrat Xavier Becerra, former U.S. Secretary of Health and Human Services and former California Attorney General, and Republican political commentator Steve Hilton advanced to the general election.

-Democratic candidates include former US Secretary of Health and Human Services and former California Attorney General Xavier Becerra; former Majority Leader of the California Assembly Ian Calderon; businessman Steve Cloobeck; former congresswoman for California's 47th congressional district Katie Porter; businessman and 2020 presidential candidate Tom Steyer; State Superintendent of Public Instruction Tony Thurmond; former Los Angeles Mayor Antonio Villaraigosa; and former state Controller Betty Yee.
+Other Democratic candidates included San Jose mayor Matt Mahan; former congresswoman for California's 47th congressional district Katie Porter; businessman and 2020 presidential candidate Tom Steyer; State Superintendent of Public Instruction Tony Thurmond; and former Los Angeles Mayor Antonio Villaraigosa.

-Rick Caruso, a candidate for mayor of Los Angeles in 2022, has expressed interest in running.
-Congressman for California's 14th congressional district Eric Swalwell is considered a potential candidate.
+U.S. representative Eric Swalwell initially announced a campaign in November 2025, but withdrew and resigned from Congress in April 2026 amid sexual assault allegations, with his name still on the ballot.
+Former state Controller Betty Yee also withdrew from the race in April 2026 and will remain on the ballot.

-State Senate President Toni Atkins, State Treasurer Fiona Ma, and Lieutenant Governor Eleni Kounalakis all initially announced runs for governor, but later withdrew from the campaign.
-Ma instead chose to run for lieutenant governor, and Kounalakis pivoted to a campaign for State Treasurer, while Atkins will not run for any statewide office in 2026.
-Former Vice President of the United States and 2024 Democratic nominee for President Kamala Harris had considered running, having long been interested in leading the country's largest economy and becoming the nation's first black female governor, but ultimately decided not to enter the race.
+Former Vice President of the United States and 2024 Democratic nominee for President Kamala Harris had considered running, but ultimately decided not to enter the race.

-On the Republican side, pastor Ché Ahn, Riverside County Sheriff Chad Bianco, political commentator Steve Hilton, construction manager Kyle Langford, businessman David Serpa, and businessman Leo Zacky have all announced campaigns.
+Other Republican candidates included Riverside County Sheriff Chad Bianco, diplomat Tim Nelson and businessman Leo Zacky.

-Butch Ware, the Green Party's nominee for vice president in 2024, has announced a campaign.
+Butch Ware, the Green Party's 2024 vice presidential nominee, announced his candidacy but did not meet the requirements to appear on the primary ballot and instead ran as a write-in candidate.